LA ROSIERE, FRANCE

 Together both La Rosiere and La Thuile make up the Espace San Bernardo ski area.
 There are 306 snow making facilities over the joint 160km of pisted terrain for guaranteed snowfall over the couse of the season.

-Apres-ski, restaurants and other activities in La Rosiere
+Apres-ski and restaurants in La Rosiere

-Other activities to do in La Rosiere:
+Other activities to do in La Rosiere

 - Tobogganing and sledging